-As of December 31, 2021 and 2020, cash comprised of cash deposits, and deposits with some banks exceeded federally insured limits with the majority of cash held in one financial institution.
+As of December 31, 2021 and 2020, cash was comprised of cash deposits, and deposits with some banks exceeded federally insured limits with the majority of cash held in one financial institution.
 Management believes all financial institutions holding its cash are of high credit quality and does not believe the Company is subject to unusual credit risk beyond the normal credit risk associated with commercial banking relationships.

-The Company had no marketable securities as of December 31, 2021 and December 31, 2020.
+The Company had no marketable securities as of December 31, 2022 and December 31, 2021.

-As of December 31, 2020, restricted cash included \$6,950,000 escrow deposit related to the Company's future performance obligations to provide data access to a third party under a Master Service Agreement dated December 12, 2020.
-As of December 31, 2021, the restricted cash balance was \$0 as the Company met all requirements in the agreement.
-(See Subsequent Events - In 2022, the Company pledged \$30,000,000 for a third-party a line of credit which was subsequently claimed for settlement of such line of credit)
+The Company had no marketable securities as of December 31, 2022 and December 31, 2021 As of December 31, 2022, the restricted cash balance was \$0 as the bank took the collateral in the restricted account during October of 2022 in order to satisfy the amount owed under the Line of Credit.
+(See Subsequent Events - In January of 2022, the Company pledged \$30,000,000 for a line of credit which was subsequently claimed for settlement of such line of credit).